According to Forbes Americans living and working abroad are renouncing their citizenship because of United States tax.

 The U.S. Treasury Department has published the names of people who renounced their citizenship during the third quarter of 2018.
 The quarterly public list is required by law.

 The roughly five-year upswing in expatriations was not over one issue, but United States tax considerations are part of the equation.
-The reasons for renouncing can be family, tax and legal complications.
+The reasons for renouncing can be family, tax, and legal complications.

-Expats have long clamored for united states tax relief.
+Expats have long clamored for United States tax relief.
 One law motivating some is FATCA, the Foreign Account Tax Compliance Act.

 FATCA was enacted in 2010, and over five years, was implemented worldwide by the U.S. Treasury Department.
-In now spans the globe with an unparalleled network of reporting.
+It now spans the globe with an unparalleled network of reporting.
 America requires foreign banks and governments to hand over secret bank data about depositors.

 America’s global income tax compliance and disclosure laws can be a burden, especially for U.S. persons living abroad.
 Their American status can make them untouchable by many banks.

-Americans living and working abroad must generally report and pay tax where they live.
+Americans living and working abroad must generally report and pay taxes where they live.
 But they must also continue to file taxes in the U.S., where reporting is based on their worldwide income.
 A foreign tax credit often does not eliminate double taxes.

 Moreover, enforcement fears are palpable for the annual foreign bank account reports called FBARs.
 They carry big civil and even potential criminal penalties.
 The civil penalties alone can consume the entire balance of an account.